cosmos/sdk-tutorials/tutorials/understanding-feegrant/index.md

 $ simd query feegrant grants $BOB_KEY
 ```

-## Send Tokens
+## Send tokens

-First, let's check the balances of Alice and Bob.
+First, check the balances of Alice and Bob.
 Verifying the initial balance provides a baseline so that you can later confirm if your transaction was successful:

 ```sh
 $ simd query bank balances $ALICE_KEY